safeliquids/map-is-done/README.md

   --json <path/to/config.json>
-                        use this configuration file in json format -c, --clean           delete working copy after result is produced -q, --quiet           do not print progress to console
+                        use this configuration file in json format -c, --clean           delete working copy after result is produced -q, --quiet           do not print information other than errors to console.
+                        If given twice, do not print anything.
 ```

 ## Config file format